 Earthwatch expeditions are unlike any other travel experience.
 Teachers and students work side by side with world-class scientists collecting data to address some of the world’s most pressing research questions in climate change, ocean health, wildlife and ecosystems, and archaeology.

 We want teachers to feel confident and prepared when they bring a group of students on an Earthwatch expedition.
 Through Project Kindle teachers like you are trained on organizing a student group and experience an expedition before leading one.
-Each year we select highly motivated teachers who want to engage and inspire their students through hands-on scientific field research in 2018 or 2019.
+Each year we select highly motivated teachers who want to engage and inspire their students through hands-on scientific field research within the next couple years.

 The program will prepare you to organize your students to join an expedition through training sessions and resources that cover a range of topics including: best practices for recruiting students, communicating with parents, seeking scholarship funding for students, and overcoming additional obstacles.